BellaJack/BellaJack/README.md

-# Hi there, I'm Giacomo 👋
+# Hi 👋 my name is Giacomo

-I'm a Front End Developer from Italy with passion for Accessibility, User Experience, Interaction Design and Web Performance.
+I'm a Senior Front End Developer from Italy with passion for Accessibility, User Experience, Interaction Design and Web Performance.

 <!-- SKILLS -->